After weeks of testing I’ve found the 6 best oil-filled radiators you can buy for heat output, efficiency and value for money

 Design: The gloss finish of the VonHaus 11 Fin 2500W Oil Filled Radiator combined with the plastic-looking control panel and black plastic-looking castors means that this product doesn’t look particularly stylish.
 It's by far the most dated-looking of all the heaters in this round-up, and those plasticky controls don't feel particularly nice to interact with.
 However, it does feature a handy cable holder to keep the cable tidy.

 Ease of use: The power button on the VonHaus 11 Fin 2500W Oil Filled Radiator consists of a circle, about the size of a ten pence piece, which is divided into two halves.
 Pressing in the left half of the button activates minimum heating, pressing in the right half of the circle is medium heating, and both together equal maximum heating.
-These buttons felt a bit flimsy and whilst I had no trouble operating them, I didn't find them particularly easy to use.
+These buttons felt a bit flimsy and whilst our tester had no trouble operating them, she didn't find them particularly easy to use.
 The heater also has a thermostatic control you simply twist, and a timer that has rather fiddly segments that you need to push in to control when the heater turns on and off.

 Performance: Like the Pro Breeze 2500W Oil Filled Radiator with 11 Fins and De’Longhi 2500W Dragon 4 Oil Filled Radiator, the VonHaus 11 Fin 2500W is powerful, delivering the maximum heat output of all the oil filled radiators in the VonHaus range.
 Like the other 2500W models in our round-up, it made quick work of heating our large high-ceilinged bedroom measuring 3.5m x 4.5m.